Wazza1999/Project2-Quiz/README.md

 - Questions and Answers were made in ChatGPT.

-- I used the tutorial from - https://projects.sparkifysolutions.com/quiz-app-using-javascript/ as inspiration for the design of the quiz.
+- I used the tutorial from - https://projects.sparkifysolutions.com/quiz-app-using-javascript/ as inspiration for the design of the quiz and comments in both th style.css and html.index files credit this tutorial.

 - The font was taken from google fonts - Jersey 10 was the font used.